ikteng/ikteng/README.md

 Used Naive Bayes and deep learning to classify movie reviews as positive/negative, achieving over 85% accuracy.

 ### [Age & Gender Predictor](https://github.com/ikteng/Age-and-Gender-Predictor)
-Developed a real-time webcam app using CNN models, PyTorch, OpenCV, and MediaPipe to predict age and gender from facial images.
+Developed a real-time webcam app using CNN models, PyTorch, and OpenCV to predict age and gender from facial images.

 ---